joao-arthur/assets/blog/interfaces/en.md

 - If you apply interfaces exhaustively, the code indirection makes it hard to follow the code.
-As a rule of thumb, use interfaces for: **External resources** (HTTP requests, database connections...) and **dependency injection** (When these resources are passed as arguments of functions, exactly as in the previous example).
+As a rule of thumb, use interfaces for: **External resources** (HTTP requests, database connections...) and **dependency injection** (When these resources are passed as arguments of functions, exactly as in the previous example)

 - There is two problems that a type-system may not cover:

   - **Null values**
   - **Error handling**

-## Language by language
+## Language By Language

 Take the following example in _JavaScript_: